Notifications

 Next steps

-Public and stakeholder engagement would follow to help us develop specific policies to align with the legislation, including those regarding water use reporting, management of alternative water sources and pricing disclosure for licensed water transfers and other water access.
+Public and stakeholder engagement will follow to help us develop specific policies to align with the legislation, including those regarding water use reporting, management of alternative water sources and pricing disclosure for licensed water transfers and other water access.

 News